Stellar microlensing surveys as a probe of Primordial Black Holes: status and prospects

 \section{Observations}

 In this Section we first overview the general principles of stellar microlensing observations (Sec.~\ref{subsec:gen}), before looking at the results of specific surveys which have published constraints on the halo fraction of COs in Secs.~\ref{subsec:macho}-\ref{subsec:other}.
-Unless otherwise mentioned, all limits (or parameter values) quoted assume the standard halo model, see Sec.~\ref{subsec:diffeventrate}.
+Unless otherwise mentioned, all limits (or parameter values) quoted assume that the MW halo is described by the standard halo model, see Sec.~\ref{subsec:diffeventrate}, and that all CO have the same mass.
 Sec.~\ref{subsec:summary} contains a summary of the current observational status.
-Figure \ref{fig-limits} shows the final published parameter constraints on the halo fraction, $f$, and CO mass, $M$, assuming all CO have the same mass.
+Figure \ref{fig-limits} shows the final published parameter constraints on the halo fraction, $f$, and CO mass, $M$.
 Table \ref{surveysummary} summarizes the main features of the key LMC microlensing surveys, including the number of events they observed.
 This Section aims to provide theorists with an introduction to the general principles and current status of microlensing surveys.
 For further details see Ref.~\cite{Moniez:2010zt}, a 2010 review of microlensing from an observational perspective.